gselzer/musical-train/proposal.md

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.

+We need a catch, run, or ball selection, represented by a button.
+Moreover, we need a list of pokemon to draw pokemon from.

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.